Symphony-DAS/symphony-matlab/README.md

 # Symphony

-Symphony is a MATLAB-based data acquisition system for electrophysiologists.
+Symphony is a MATLAB based data acquisition system for electrophysiologists.
 It provides a framework for writing acquisition routines and a user interface to conduct experiments.

 ## Clone